Skip to main content

 All Provinces

-Purchase travel medical insurance before leaving.
-Provincial health coverage may not apply abroad, and even if technically maintained, it typically covers only emergency services at provincial rates — far below the cost of US or international healthcare.
+Travellers commonly consider travel medical insurance before leaving.
+Provincial health coverage may not apply abroad, and even if technically maintained, it typically covers only emergency services at provincial rates, far below the cost of US or international healthcare.
+Verify your own coverage with your province.

-Travel medical insurance is essential: Provincial health coverage abroad is generally limited to emergency services reimbursed at provincial rates — often a small fraction of actual US hospital costs.
+Travel medical insurance is essential: Provincial health coverage abroad is generally limited to emergency services reimbursed at provincial rates, often a small fraction of actual US hospital costs.
 A single emergency room visit or hospitalization in the US can cost tens of thousands of dollars.
-Purchase comprehensive travel medical insurance for the full duration of your absence.
+For this reason, snowbirds commonly carry comprehensive travel medical insurance for the full duration of their absence; verify what your own situation requires.

 📊 Want a detailed breakdown?